xnth97/Nova/README.md

 ```

 `style` parameter has 3 possible values: `cancel`, `destructive` and `default`.
 Each of them is the same with corresponding `UIAlertActionStyle` enum value.

+The `callback` parameter can also be replaced with a `bridge` parameter, which should be a dictionary that is same as described in __Bridge__ section.

 ### ActionSheet